rodrigoblasi/homeinfra/README.md

-# homeinfra
+# Blasi Home Infra as Code

-"Infra as Code" using docker on home hosted services for personal use
+"Infra as Code" on home hosted services for my personal use.
+Be free to suggest improvements

+Actualy using:
+- Docker